Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 8. Again click on **aaduser1** and notice that, at this point, you also have the **Enforce** option on the right-side.

-    >**Note**: Changing the user status from Enabled to Enforced impacts only legacy Azure AD integrated apps which do not support Azure MFA and, once the status changes to Enforced, require the use of app passwords.
+    >**Note**: Changing the user status from Enabled to Enforced impacts only legacy Microsoft Entra ID integrated apps which do not support Azure MFA and, once the status changes to Enforced, require the use of app passwords.

 9. Again with the **aaduser1** entry selected, click on **Manage user settings** and review the available options: